jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 **Using a Dispatcher**
 One very common way of getting back to a UI thread is by using a dispatcher to marshall back to the UI thread.
 (That's a lot of jargon.)
 In this case, the desktop application has a built-in dispatcher that knows how to get back to the UI thread when we need it.

-We can pass the dispatcher a delegate (usually with a lambda expression), and that delegate gets run on the UI thread.
+We can pass the dispatcher a delegate (usually with a lambda expression), and that delegate will run on the UI thread.

 6. Use "Dispatcher.Invoke" to get back to the UI thread.